skyglass/product-shop-01/README.md

 - Go to Google Cloud Console -> APIs and Services -> Credentials -> Create Credentials

-- Make sure that URLs start with EXTERNAL_IP or DOMAIN of your application service (see `Azure Production Environment Setup` for more details)
+- Make sure that one of the URLs start with DOMAIN or EXTERNAL_IP of your application service (see `Azure Production Environment Setup` for more details)

-- If you test locally, make sure that URLs start with `http://localhost:3000/` (see `Local Docker Environment Setup` for more details)
+- If you test locally, make sure that one of the URLs start with `http://localhost:3000/` (see `Local Docker Environment Setup` for more details)

 ### Step-05: Prepare API Source Code and Github Actions Workflow: